bairunnn/assignment02-cloud/README.md

     **Description:**

+    My accessibility metric (Wheelchair Accessibility Score, WAS) is rather simple, taking into account threee inputs:

+        1. Density of bus stops in the neighborhood, normalized (0-1) (Higher = better WAS)
+        Inputs:
+        - Count of bus stops in the neighborhood
+        - Area of neighborhood

+        2. Proportion of wheelchair-accessible bus stops in the neighborhood, normalized (0-1) (Higher = better WAS)
+        Inputs:
+        - Count of wheelchair-accessible bus stops in the neighborhood
+        - Total count of bus stops in the neighborhood

+        3. Indicator for number of bus routes passing through the neighborhood
+        Inputs:
+        - Number of bus routes intersecting each neighborhood
+        - If <= 10 then 1
+        - If > 10 and <= 20 then 1.1
+        - If > 20 and <= 30 then 1.2
+        - If > 30 and <= 40 then 1.3
+        - If > 40 and <= 50 then 1.4
+        - If > 50 and <= 100 then 1.5
+        - If > 100 and <= 150 then 1.6
+        - If > 150 then 1.7

+        Calculation:
+        Index = #1 * #2 * #3

 6. What are the _top five_ neighborhoods according to your accessibility metric?

 7. What are the _bottom five_ neighborhoods according to your accessibility metric?